-Whether you’re staying in a bungalow in Hawaii or a flat in London or a chalet in Switzerland, staying in other people’s rented homes has become a popular alternatives to hotels.
+Whether you’re staying in a bungalow in Hawaii or a flat in London or a chalet in Switzerland, staying in other people’s rented homes has become a popular alternative to hotels.

 If you’re really a first time AirBnb user, the basics are that AirBnB refers to itself as a “trusted community marketplace for people to list, discover, and book unique accommodation around the world.”